Sa2019Si/LinearRegressionAssignmentBoomBikes/README.md

 # LinearRegressionAssignmentBoomBikes
-->Linear Regression Assignment on Boombikes Casestudy ->I have build a Multiple Linear Regression Model for demand for shared bikes with the available independent variables.
+->Linear Regression Assignment on Boombikes Casestudy ->I have built a Multiple Linear Regression Model for demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer expectations.

 ## Table of Contents